jack-schultz/jack-schultz/README.md

 ## 🤖 AI Use
 * ✅ I use absolutly **zero generative AI Code** in my projects.
 All the code on my profile is written completely by my human self.
 Yes, I like to add emojis.
 * 🏫 Why?
 Because I am always **learning**, using AI to complete code for me will kill my educational progress.
-* ❓ What do I use?
-ChatGPT is rarely used for explinations of algorithims and complicated text-book formulars.
-After understanding the theory, I implement the solution without AI help.
-Some large blocks of English text are written with AI, I like to code, not write essays.
 * ✍️ I love to learn by trial and error.
 I have reworked many projects tens of times becuase of mistakes in the layout of my code.
-It is this experience that will make me unique for my age.
+It is this experience that will improve my abilities.
-* I take immense pride in my work and never want my acomplishments to be diminished by AI use.
-For this reason I aim to have a 'use of ai' section in all repositries' readmes.